Is this topic for you?

 Complementary and alternative medicine therapies

-Although not proven in scientific studies, complementary therapies are used by many people to relieve symptoms and improve their quality of life.
+Although not proved in scientific studies, complementary therapies are used by many people to relieve symptoms and improve their quality of life.
 These therapies include:

 - Acupuncture.
 This treatment is used to relieve pain and treat certain health conditions.
 It is done by inserting very thin needles into the skin at specific points on the body.